RegsonDR/spotify-save-playlists-cron/README.md

   *  **day** (optional) - Index day of the week you want the playlist copied, e.g 0 for Monday, 4 for Friday.
 Leave this key out if you want daily execution.
   *  **source** (required) - The temporary spotify playlist ID you want to copy.
   *  **target** (required) - The permanent spotify playlist ID you want to copy to.
-3. After you're done populating the dictionary, execute the [playlist_config_builder.py](/setup/playlist_config_builder.py) script and it will give you a stringified version of your configuration.
+3. After you're done populating the dictionary, execute the [playlist_config_builder.py](/setup/playlist_config_builder.py) script and it will give you a stringified json of your configuration.

 Example:
  ```